Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 Bank cards in Vietnam

 Using plastic cards in Vietnam is quite common.
-You can pay with them in almost all shopping malls, restaurants, hotels, and travel agencies.
-ATMs are found on almost every corner in major cities and tourist areas.
+You can pay with them at almost all shopping malls, restaurants, hotels, and travel agencies.
+ATMs in large cities and tourist areas are found on almost every corner.

-As for using cards only for purchases, there are certain pitfalls here as well:
+As for paying by card only for purchases, there are also certain pitfalls:

-• Vietnam is considered a high-risk country for card use by banks, so your card may be blocked by your own bank's security service.
+• Vietnam is considered by banks to be a high-risk country for card use, so your card may be blocked by your own bank's security service.

-• They may charge an additional 3-5% commission on top of the amount being paid, even without warning you.
-This happens when paying by card at hotels, travel agencies, and small private shops, where the owner of the establishment can do whatever they want.
-No such problems were observed in large shopping malls and supermarkets.
+• They may charge a 3-5% fee on top of the paid amount without even warning you.
+This happens when paying by card at hotels, travel agencies, and small private stores, where the owner can do whatever they want.
+At large shopping malls and supermarkets, we haven't observed such problems.

-Now let's talk about the current realities of bank cards for Russian tourists:
+And now, about the current reality of bank cards for Russian tourists:

 • Foreign bank cards